This article will look at the specs of both rackets to see which is better and what kind of tennis players these rackets would suit.

 If you are undecided about which of these two rackets will best suit you, I have listed some recommendations below based on different player types.

-If you are a beginner then you probably would be better off going for the Clash 108 rather than the Clash 98 or Blade 98.
+If you are a beginner then you probably would be better off going for the Clash 108 rather than the WC98 or WB98 as I think they are too heavy for most beginners.

-However, if you really want to get one of these rackets then I would recommend the Clash 98 as this will give you some extra power than the Blade 98 and will be more forgiving of off center hits.
+However, if you really want to get one of these rackets then I would recommend the WC98 as this will give you some extra power and will be more forgiving of off center hits.

-I would recommend the Clash 98 if you are an intermediate tennis player (especially if you haven’t developed a full swing yet) as you won’t get much free power if you go with the Blade 98.
+I would recommend the WC98 if you are an intermediate player (especially if you haven’t developed a full swing yet) as you won’t get much free power if you go with the WB98.

-If you have a full swing and you are able to generate your own pace on the ball then I would highly recommend the Blade 98 as it will give you increased control over your shots.
+If you have a full swing and you are able to generate your own pace on the ball then I would highly recommend the WB98 as it will give you increased control over your shots.

 One Handed Backhand Players

-Although both rackets would work well with a one handed backhand, I would have to give the edge to the Blade 98 as the additional control you get really helps you hit your one handed backhand with power and accuracy.
+Although both rackets would work well with a one handed backhand, I would have to give the edge to the WB98 as the additional control you get really helps you hit your one handed backhand with more power and accuracy.

-Both rackets are good rackets for players that have had tennis elbow issues in the past but with a stiffness rating of 60, the Clash 98 is the more arm friendly racket.
+Both rackets are good for players that have had elbow or arm issues in the past but with a stiffness rating of 60, the WC98 is the more arm friendly racket.